 Feast your eyes on photographs from some of the best of Australian photographers.
 Selected from 1,500 entries from all over Australia and catering for locals will be some 500 prints featuring subjects such as people, landscape, nature in both black and white and colour.

 Photography is becoming a fashionable collectors’ item, and many of those on display will be for sale.

 View the display of entries in the Junior and Open cookery competition in Duncan Gallery.

-The Department of Immigration and Border Protection will be conducting citizenship ceremonies to celebrate 69 years of citizenship in Australia.
+The Department of Immigration and Border Protection will be conducting five citizenship ceremonies where 50 individuals make the Pledge to become an Australian citizen.

 Apples and Pears